 18 percent of newborns are underweight.

 Medical care provided by doctors and hospitals in Mali is below average compared to the world population.
 The country provides 0.1 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.

 With about 2,740 physicians in Mali, there are about 0.14 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.